networkdynamics/PolNeAR/README.md

    this article was sampled, having the format `(publisher, publication_date_bin, target_entity)`.

-Looking closely at the `Article` object above, we see that it is from the `'annotator-training'` compartment.
-That's because, by default, the `data` object lists *all* articles in the PolNeAR dataset, including those used to test annotator trainin and those used to compare PolNeAR annotations to PARC3 annotations.

-But usually, we want to access the core dataset, which is split into train, dev, and test subsets:
+Look closely at the `Article` object above, and notice that it is from the `'annotator-training'` compartment.
+But, normally, you want to work with the core dataset, usually the `'train'` subset.
+You should be aware that the PolNeAR dataset ships with extra articles that were used for training, and to compare the PolNeAR annotators to the PARC3 annotators (by replicating annotation of some PARC3 articles).
+To exclude these quality-control articles, and to focus on the core dataset, select either the train, dev, or test compartment like this:

 	>>> train = data.train()
 	>>> dev = data.dev()
 	>>> test = data.test()

 If, for some reason, you want to work with the articles used to replicate PARC3, or to work with the articles used to assess annotator training, you can:

 	>>> annotator_training = data.annotator_training()
 	>>> parc3_replication = data.parc3_replication()